Periods of relief from aircraft noise

 - The following week we switch completely.
 What we did in the evening during the previous week, we now do in the morning.
 And vice versa

 Runway alternation gives everyone an equal share of respite from aircraft noise.
-The diagram below shows how it works when the wind blows from the west.
+The diagram above shows how it works when the wind blows from the west.
 Runway alternation during the day is not currently possible when the wind blows from the east.

 Night-time runway alternation

-Since there are very few aircraft take-off or landing at night there’s more scope for runway alternation whether we are on easterly or westerly operations.
+Since there are very few aircraft taking off or landing at night there’s more scope for runway alternation whether we are on easterly or westerly operations.
 We can switch landings between the northern and southern runways and, if the weather allows it, we can bring in aircraft from the east or the west.

 Those four options allow us to operate night-time runway alternation on a four-weekly cycle.

-- Week 2: Aircraft fly in from the east to land on the northern runway.
+- Week 2: Aircraft fly in from the east to land on the northern runway

-- Week 4: Aircraft fly in from the east to land on the southern runway.
+- Week 4: Aircraft fly in from the east to land on the southern runway

 Since the wind direction and strength can have an impact on this pattern, we always specify a primary and a secondary (alternative) runway in our schedule.